opulencephp/Opulence/application/rdev/models/routing/README.md

         * "controller" => The fully-qualified name of the controller class and name of the controller method to call when the route is matched
           * An example is "MyApp\\Controller\\MyController@myMethod", where `MyController` is the name of the controller, and `myMethod()` is the method to call in that controller
       * The following options are optional:
-        * "pre" => The name or list of names of pre-filters
+        * "pre" => The name or list of names of pre-filter classes
-        * "post" => The name or list of names of post-filters
+        * "post" => The name or list of names of post-filter classes
         * "variables" => The mapping of route variable names to the regular expressions they must satisfy
 * "groups"
   * An array of group options and routes, where each entry has the following structure:
     * "options"
       * Can contain the following (all are optional):
-        * "pre" => The name or list of names of pre-filters
+        * "pre" => The name or list of names of pre-filter classes
-        * "post" => The name or list of names of post-filters
+        * "post" => The name or list of names of post-filter classes
         * "controllerNamespace" => The namespace common to all controllers in the group
         * "path" => The path common to all routes in the group
     * "routes"